joaldelo/meetsync/README.md

 ## Running Tests

-The project includes a comprehensive test suite for all handlers and the router.
+The project includes a comprehensive test suite for all components.

 ```bash
 # Run all tests